-Asset ability)
+1 Asset

-Beginning fair value, December 31, 2009 \$ (5,271)
+(Li iability)

-Net settlement payments Ψ 1,514
+Beginning fair value as of December 31, 2009 \$ (5,271)

-1 5
+Net settlement payments 4,600

-Loss recognized in earnings (158)
+Loss recognized in earnings (153)

-Ending fair value, March 31, 2010 \$ (3,915)
+Ending fair value as of September 30, 2010 \$ (824)

-As of March 31, 2010, the \$3.9 million fair value liability is recorded in other current liabilities on the accompanying condensed consolidated balance sheet.
+As of September 30, 2010, the \$0.8 million fair value liability is recorded in other current liabilities in the accompanying condensed consolidated balance sheet.

 Net settlements are measured monthly and paid monthly under the \$75 million notional amount interest rate swap and paid quarterly under the \$50 million notional amount interest rate swap.
-The net settlements are recorded in other income (expense) in the accompanying condensed consolidated statements of operations.
-Included in the \$3.9 million fair value at March 31, 2010 is approximately \$0.8 million of net settlement obligations paid by the Company subsequent to March 31, 2010.
+The net settlements are recorded in other, net in the accompanying condensed consolidated statements of operations.
+The swap agreements expired on October 4, 2010 and the entire \$0.8 million fair value was paid by the Company subsequent to September 30, 2010.